 Simple gestures like high 5 and giving thumbs up boosts the kids self confidence and your rapport with the students.
 Another simple and most effective gesture that you could do is to smile.
 A smile is a curve that sets everything straight,right?
 These gestures put the students in a comfort zone with you.
 They will see you as one of them and will eventually open up once they know that you are the same as them.

-Once you have build the rapport, use it for the best.
+Once you have built the rapport, use it for the best.
 Do not exploit it.
-A child will trust you easily but can easily hate you if u risk it.
+A child will trust you easily but can easily hate you if you risk it.
 Never push the limits with your commands in class and do not show favouritism among kids.
 Yes, we all have that one or two favourite kids but they needn’t know that.

 Showing favouritism in class can have a drastic effect on your class.
 It is very dangerous to fiddle on those lines.